Upgrade to the __tier_name__

 soup in a pot on a campfire

-Healthy, hearty, slurp-worthy: another Backpacker dinner gem.
+Healthy, hearty, slurp-worthy: this miso noodle soup is another Backpacker dinner gem.

-Don't neglect dessert at the campsite, which besides keeping the camping crew happy sets you up for a nice and warm snooze with some slow-burning sweet-stuff energy.
+Don't neglect dessert at the campsite, which, besides keeping the camping crew happy, sets you up for a nice and warm snooze with some slow-burning sweet-stuff energy.
 The following confections will knock your socks off under a deep, blazing sea of stars.

 Mason Jar Peach Crisp